arthurmelton/selfhut/README.md

 exec git update-server-info
 ```
 This should create the git and make it so that people can actually clone it!

+## How to edit a repo

+The way that you are going to edit a repo you own is through ssh.

 ## Email